Wu Mi: Career

 In September 1922, the Department of Western Literature was found in Southeast University and Wu Mi became the professor of that department.

 In April 1924, Western Literature Department of National Southeastern University in Nanjing was cut down.
 Wu Mi went to Northeast University in Fengtian (now Shenyang) as an English professor.

 In February 1925, Wu Mi left Northeast University and went to Tsinghua University as chairman of Research Institute.

 In March 1926, Wu Mi resigned the chairman of Research Institute and focused himself on the teaching.

 In June 1927, Wu Mi accepted the post of chief editor of the literature section of Ta Kung Pao.

 In 1929, Wu Mi attempted to establish the ideal school with Liang Shuming, but it didn't succeed.

 In September 1930, Wu Mi went to Europe to visit and study.
 One year later, he came back to Tsinghua and continued his teaching.
 At Tsinghua, his famous students included Qian Zhongshu, who, while greatly admiring Wu, wrote a satirical essay about him, which caused a minor scandal.
 Qian's essay followed on a similar profile of Wu as being an estimable man but a deluded romanticist by Wu's colleague Wen Yuan-ning.

-In 1937, the War of Resistance Against Japan broke out.
+In 1937, the Second Sino-Japanese War broke out.
 The Apartment of Literature of National Southwestern Associated University which is made up of Tsinghua University, Peking University, Nankai University was set up in Hengshan.
 Wu Mi went to Hengshan to teach.

 In January 1938, National Temporary University was renamed National Southwestern Associated University and moved to Kunming.
 Wu Mi also moved with the Department of Literature to be a professor in Kunming.

 In 1941, at the age of 48, Wu continued teaching in National Southwestern Associated University At the end of the year, the Pacific War broke out and Hong Kong was seized by Japanese army.
 One year later, in 1942, Wu Mi became a professor of Western Literature in the Ministry of Education.